Patternslib/Patterns/docs/patterns/switch.rst

    :param options: one or more objects describing triggers to execute

    Setup switching behaviour for the selected elements.
-If no options are provided they are taken from the ``data-switch`` attributes.
+If no options are provided they are taken from the ``data-pat-switch`` attributes.
 Options can be provided as a (array of) javascript object(s) with the following
    keys: